 Going back to the initial problem of not being able to tell what you've done throughout the day - the question becomes very easy to answer, when you have a record of all work both waiting and done.
 It's a great way of analyzing how you spend your time and what may be causing the biggest problems, time-wise.

-Add to it all, the prospect of utilizing this online project management system with all of your coworkers - your team productivity improvements could be substantial(link to 55% use case).
+Add to it all, the prospect of utilizing this online project management system with all of your coworkers - your team productivity improvements could be substantial.
 Moreover, lifting the burden of having to churn tasks and deadlines via notes and emails off of everyone, is something every team should experience for calmer, easier and more efficient work days.